 And, in Borneo, even small parcels of land can be a lifeline for Orang-utans so long as they link together protected forests enabling animals to move safely over greater distances.

 Orang-utans are considered keystone species, playing a critical role in maintaining the structure of the whole ecology of the region.
-If they were to become extinct it would have a knock-on effect throughout the whole ecosystem.
+If they were to become extinct, there would be a knock-on effect throughout the whole ecosystem.

 Orang-utans play a vital role in maintaining the health of the forest.
 They eat fruit and, by ranging far and wide, they disperse the seeds of the fruits they consume.
 (A male orang-utan covers up to 9884 acres - 4,000 hectares - in his lifetime.)
 Orang-utans also trim forest trees by eating leaves and using branches to make their nests, which allows more light to the under storey.